Accounts

 .

-To keep the Ledger accurate and reliable, external accounts can’t be deleted or changed.
+To keep the Ledger accurate and reliable, external accounts cannot be deleted or changed.

 The table below outlines the modifiability and behaviors for each account type: